What is BTCsquare?

 BTCsquare Withdrawal fees

 BTCsquare's withdrawal fees are dynamic and changes from time to time.
-On the date of last updating this review (29 December 2020), the fee was 0.000277168 BTC per BTC-withdrawal.
-This fee is far below the industry average.
-The global industry average BTC-withdrawal fee the last time we at Cryptowisser did a full-blown empirical study of it was approx. 0.0006.
-But today, we see more and more exchanges charging 0.0005 BTC per BTC-withdrawal, so one could argue that 0.0005 BTC is starting to become the new industry average.
+On the date of last updating this review (13 October 2021), the fee was 0.00063 BTC per BTC-withdrawal.
+This fee is quite in line with the industry average.
+The global industry average BTC-withdrawal fee the last time we at Cryptowisser did a full-blown empirical study of it was approx. 0.00057 BTC per BTC-withdrawal.

 BTCsquare does not accept any deposits of fiat currency.
 This means that new crypto investors (i.e., investors without any previous crypto holdings) can’t trade here.
 In order to purchase your first cryptos, you need a so called entry-level exchange, which is an exchange accepting deposits of fiat currency.
 Find one by using our Exchange Finder!